-It depends.
-You do run the risk of the potatoes exploding.
+Yes.
+If you don’t, you run the risk of the potatoes exploding.
 To solve this, I use my fork tines and poke a couple of holes.
-You don’t need to, but it makes a lot of folks feel better.

 Some of my favorites are:

-- Spinach-Artichoke Backed Potatoes topped with Spinach and artichoke.
+- Spinach-Artichoke Baked Potatoes – topped with spinach and artichoke.

-- Bacon Stuffed Potatoes-Potatoes topped with bacon and cheese.
+- Bacon Stuffed Potatoes – topped with bacon and cheese.